-The Bank's accounting policy for impairment of financial assets is set out in accounting policy 1.13 in note 1.
-Details of the Bank's ECL allowance are set out in note 16.
+The Bank's accounting policy for impairment of financial assets is set out in accounting policy 1.12 in note 1.
+Details of the Bank's expected credit loss ('ECL') allowance are set out in note 15.

 The calculation of the ECL allowance is complex and requires the use of a number of accounting judgements.